 Suspension will not be the default position, and will only be considered in cases where there is reason to suspect that a child or other children is/are at risk of harm, or the case is so serious that it might be grounds for dismissal.
 In such cases, we will only suspend an individual if we have considered all other options available and there is no reasonable alternative.
-We will seek views of the local authority designated officer/s, the police and/or Children's Social Care (as appropriate).
+We will seek views from our HR advisor, the Local Authority Designated Officer, the Police and/or Children's Social Care as appropriate.